r-simmer/simmer.optim/README.md

 As we can see, the results are different from our earlier findings.
-While the single run finds quite a good objective valuen, we see that when we run 20 replications of the model, the earlier found solutions was probably a very 'optimisitic' run, which will be achieved on most days.
+While the single run finds quite a good objective valuen, we see that when we run 20 replications of the model, the earlier found solutions was probably a very 'optimisitic' run, which will not be achieved on most days.

 Replications can become quite time consuming when run sequentially.
 We